ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 Let's add a new genome into the mix, and start by generating a sketch file (ending in `.sig`) for it.

-Download the RefSeq assembly file (the `_genomic.fna.gz` file) for GCF_008423265.1 from [this NCBI link](https://www.ncbi.nlm.nih.gov/assembly/GCF_008423265.1), and put it in the `genome/` subdirectory as `GCF_008423265.1.fna.gz`.
+Download the RefSeq assembly file (the `_genomic.fna.gz` file) for GCF_008423265.1 from [this NCBI link](https://www.ncbi.nlm.nih.gov/assembly/GCF_008423265.1), and put it in the `genomes/` subdirectory as `GCF_008423265.1.fna.gz`.
 (You can also download a saved copy with the right name from [this osf.io link](https://osf.io/7cdxn)).

-Now, let's build a sketch by running `sourmash sketch dna` using the `Snakefile`.
+Now, we'd like to build a sketch by running `sourmash sketch dna` (via snakemake).

-Do we need to add anything to the `Snakefile`?
+Do we need to add anything to the `Snakefile` to do this?
 No, no we don't!

 To build a sketch for this new genome, you can just ask snakemake to make the right filename like so: